ircv3/ircv3-specifications/core/capability-negotiation.md

 Previous versions of this spec listed connection registration in the middle.
 This section has been rewritten and placed near the front, now including examples of negotiating capabilities during initial registration.

+Previous versions of this spec included capability modifiers.
+These have been deprecated and removed from this specification.

+Previous versions of this spec recommended sending `CAP END` upon connection if the client didn't want to perform CAP negotiation.
+This advice has been removed as sending only `CAP END` doesn't make much sense in this case.

+Previous versions of this spec required that when an `ACK` was split across multiple lines, clients and servers shouldn't change capabilities until the last `ACK` in the series.
+This advice has been removed because there's no reasonable way to tell whether it's a single-line or a multi-line `ACK`.